isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Process Construction & Maintenance Sector**

-PCM companies are to comply to measures stipulated in this (document) [last updated on 1 Jun 20].
+PCM companies are to comply to measures stipulated in this <a href="https://go.gov.sg/PCMAdvisory" target="_blank">document</a> [last updated on 1 Jun 20].

 Energy and chemical plant owners are to comply to measures stipulated in this (document) [last updated on 1 Jun 20].